 With bleeding under control, analyze the wound so that you can see the actual size, shape, and depth.
 Clean the wound with water and mild soap to remove any dirt or debris.
 Move slowly and take care not to get soapy water in your cat's eyes and avoid running water over your cat's nostrils.
 Do not use hydrogen peroxide, alcohol, or witch hazel to disinfect the wound.
 Gently dry the area by patting it with clean gauze.

-Apply a thin layer of triple antibiotic ointment to the wound.
+Apply a thin layer of triple antibiotic ointment to the wound to help prevent infection.
 Keep the amount small in case your cat licks the wound.
-Reapply the ointment at least three times a day to promote quick healing and protect from infection.
+Reapply the ointment at least three times a day to promote quick healing and protect the injured area from infection.

 While you can treat most mild scrapes and scratches on your cat's nose at home with a basic first aid kit, there are certain times when a trip to the vet is necessary.
 If the cut shows any signs of infection, such as an odor, discharge, redness, or swelling, your cat needs medical treatment from a professional.

 Deep cuts, bite wounds, puncture wounds, and a cat's nose that is split open should be treated by your veterinarian immediately.
 Take steps to stop the bleeding and transport your cat to the clinic for further care.
 Do not apply any ointments to a deep cut unless your vet advises you to do so.
 You should also avoid removing any debris or material from the wound.

 These types of wounds have likely been exposed to bacteria and pathogens deeper in the tissue.
 Your vet may need to debride (remove dead tissue) and disinfect the wound and prescribe antibiotics to prevent infection and abscesses from developing.
 This will help ensure that the wound heals properly and your cat is on his way to being happy and healthy again.